 This cheesecake will stay fresh for up to 3 days in the refrigerator.
 Store covered in an airtight container.
 I like to use BPA-free glass containers with locking lids.
 Or store individual slices in this 18-piece set of glass food storage containers with locking lids.
 These containers are great for meal prep, too!

 How to Transport Cheesecake Bars

-So now that you’ve made this delicious cheesecake, what the best way to transport it?
+So now that you’ve made this delicious cheesecake, what is the best way to transport it?
 I recently discovered a plastic carrier that’s perfect for transporting pies, cheesecakes, muffins, and cupcakes.
 It’s the Southern Homewares 3-in-1 Plastic Holder Container.
 It offers easy-grip handles, a snap-tight lid, and it’s made out of durable plastic.
 Available now on Amazon!